COVID TEACHING FAQ

 Whether you should schedule extra meetings/office hours with students to deal with their absences is up to you to decide, balancing the need to be supportive to students and to guard against overwork.

-Q: If I have symptoms of COVID-19, can I teach my class via Zoom, or must I cancel and reschedule my class?
+Q: If I am ill, can I teach my class via Zoom, or must I cancel and reschedule my class?

 Instructors can, if appropriate: